scottkosty/montetools/README.md

 This package is especially beneficial for MCs that take considerable amounts of time (e.g., hours, days).

-Current state of development: alpha.
-- montetools is currently in alpha because (1) the interface should not be considered stable (e.g., the argument names could change) and (2) there are bugs lurking and I need testing from workflows other than my own to lure them out so I can fix them.
-After feedback and testing from others, montetools will move towards a more stable state.

 # Features

 Please make feature requests!
 Here is a list of current features: